logo

 5. Was his love of cats really a secret?

-It was more of a lesser known fact but indeed it was known.
-In 1910, 6 years after his death, Concerning Cats: Two Tales by Mark Twain came out.
-The book tells two stories about cats and he reportedly would read the stories to his daughters to help them all asleep.
+It was more of a lesser-known fact, but indeed it was known.
+In 1910, six years after his death, Concerning Cats: Two Tales by Mark Twain was published.
+The book tells two stories about cats, and he reportedly would read the stories to his daughters to help them fall asleep.

 5. Was his love of cats really a secret?